 Program of Study

 A Program of Study approved by the major advisor must be submitted for the approval of the Associate Dean for Academic Affairs by the end of the second term of admission.
-Student who do not submit a Program of Study by the end of the second semester shall not be permitted to enroll in third semester courses.
+A student who does not submit a Program of Study by the end of the second semester shall not be permitted to enroll in their third semester of courses.

 All students in performance and conducting must perform a total of 3 public recitals.
 This does not include the D.M.A. lecture-recital if the student selects a lecture-recital as a final project.
 At least two of the three degree recitals must be performed before the oral comprehensive examination.